 Offering Some Background Noise

-It may sound a little on the crazy side butleaving your TV or radio on when leaving the house is an excellent method for treating separation anxiety for cats and dogs.
-It provides them with some distraction and engagement, and the sound of human voices can help them with feeling less alone.
+It may sound a little on the crazy side but leaving your TV or radio on when leaving the house is an excellent method for treating separation anxiety for cats and dogs.
+It provides them with some distraction and engagement, and the sound of human voices can help them feel less alone.
 You can look on Fuzzyrescue.org for more helpful pet-related articles.

 Trying Some Stimulating Games And Puzzles

+Games and Puzzles can be good stimulation for your pets.
 Puzzle feeders are excellent tools for reducing anxiety and keeping your pet mentally enthused.
-This will help your cat or dog staying engaged, keeping their minds busy with something other than you not being around.
+This will help your cat or dog stay engaged, keeping their minds busy with something other than you not being around.
 You can also play a hide-and-seek game by hiding small portions of their food in different places.
 This is especially useful for cats as it awakens their hunter instincts.

 Remaining Confident And Calm